eBaumsWorld: Funny Videos, Pictures, Soundboards and Jokes

 People love a bit of mystery.
-Mystery is the basis of storytelling and the hook that gets you to click a link and keep reading.
+It is a basis of storytelling and the hook that gets you to click a link and keep reading.
 But like stories, most mysteries are fake.

 Everyone has their own theory for these 12 famous "unsolved" mysteries, not that it matters.
 They've already been figured out.